open-telemetry/opentelemetry-specification/specification/glossary.md

 ### Signals

 OpenTelemetry is structured around signals, or categories of telemetry.
 Metrics, logs, traces, and baggage are examples of signals.
 Each signal represents a coherent, stand-alone set of functionality.
 Each signal follows a separate lifecycle defining its current stability level.

+### Packages

+In this specification, the term **package** describes a set of code which represents a single dependency, which may be imported into a program independently from other packages.
+This concept may map to a different term in some languages, such as "module."
+Note that in some languages, the term "package" refers to a different concept.

 <a name="in-band"></a>
 <a name="out-of-band"></a>